We encourage you to explore our website to find more information about adoptions and services.

 Do you have animals other than cats and dogs?

-Yes, we always have rabbits.
+Yes, we nearly always have rabbits.
 We often have guinea pigs, ferrets and other small companion animals.
-We do not adopt out reptiles or farm animals.

 Do you ever get Rottweilers/Labs/Doxies/Persians/Etc….?

 Yes, more than 25% of the dogs we receive are ‘purebreds’, though they will never be listed as purebred without AKC papers.
 Additionally we receive lots of Siamese, Persians and other popular cat breeds.
 It can take time to find the breed you desire in a shelter, so we always recommend checking websites like Petfinder and Petango if you have a specific breed in mind.
 These websites collect adoption profiles from rescues and shelters all over the country, and allow you to sort by location, breed, age, and sex.

 Can I bring my animal to the shelter to have it euthanized?

 We believe this service is best done by your regular veterinarian who has served your pet throughout his/her lifetime.
 However, in some cases Heartland may be able to assist with low-income euthanasia services.
 Please email firstname.lastname@example.org or call (541) 757-9000, then dial extension 0 [zero].

 Can I bring the remains of my animal to your shelter for disposal?

 Yes, we work with Rest Assured Pet Cremation, LLC located in Springfield, Oregon.
 They offer both private and general cremations.